To open the Export Settings dialog box, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

 You can also zoom out by pressing Ctrl+- (hyphen) (), or Command+- (hyphen) (Mac OS).
 Zoom in by pressing Ctrl+= (equal sign) (Windows) or Command+= (equal sign) (Mac OS).
 These keyboard shortcuts use the main keyboard, not the similar keys on the numeric keypad.

 A time display and a timeline are located under the image viewing area in both the Source panel and Output panel.
-The timeline includes a current-time indicator (playhead), a viewing area bar, and buttons for setting In points and Out points.
+The timeline includes a current-time indicator, a viewing area bar, and buttons for setting In points and Out points.

-- To move the current-time indicator, click or drag the current-time display or drag the current-time indicator.
+To move the current-time indicator, click or drag the current-time display or drag the current-time indicator.
+You can also type the timecode directly in the current time display to move the CTI to the specific frame.

 Adobe Media Encoder honors timecode information in a source file.
 If the source starts from 00:00:05:00, then the timeline for the item in Adobe Media Encoder also starts from 00:00:05:00, and not from zero.
 This timecode information is included in the encoded output file.